-You’ll see that these tips are practical, simple, and very fast.
+You’ll see that these tips are practical and very fast.
 Best of all, they’re easy to incorporate into your regular routine and won’t force you to spend more.
 Ready?
 Note them down and put them into practice right away.

 Before we share any dietary recommendations for regulating your cholesterol, you should know that this substance is produced by the liver.
-Your cholesterol level provides the cells of your body with the right amount of fat to function.
+Your cholesterol level provides the cells of your body with the right amount of nutrients.

 Monounsaturated fats increase your levels of HDL cholesterol.
 This is the good type that everyone needs in high amounts.

-Try adding one of these foods to each meal (breakfast, lunch, and dinner).
-When you buy groceries, be sure to choose the highest quality products to get the best results.
+Try including one of these foods to each meal (breakfast, lunch and dinner).
+When buying them, be sure to choose the highest quality products to get the best results.

 Remember to watch your portions, as it’s easy to consume too many calories.
-One thing you should never do is mix two natural fats, unless you have carefully controlled your portions.
+One thing you should never do is mix two natural fats, unless you’ve carefully measured your portions.

-If you have nuts in your salad, for example, avoid dressing it with oil.
+For instance, if you have nuts in your salad, avoid dressing it with oil.
 Instead, add flavor with a vinaigrette or similar dressing.

-Perhaps you’re interested in reading: 6 health benefits of extra virgin olive oil
+You may be interested in: 6 health benefits of extra virgin olive oil

 Another dietary recommendation for lowering cholesterol levels is the consumption of omega-3.
 Like monounsaturated fats, omega-3s reduce your levels of LDL cholesterol according to a study published in 2016.

 In one study, researchers found that people who substitute other fats for omega-3s reduced the following: